fahad54/CSV-processor/README.md

-# Single-read-CSV-processor
+# Single read CSV processor
-Using Java, read a CSV data file while processing the contents at the same time
+Using Java, read a CSV data file while processing the contents at the same time.